Implement RBAC Authorization in a NestJS: Full Guide

 role.

-To learn more about building RBAC (Role-based Access Control) policies — check out our guide here.
+To learn more about building RBAC policies with Permit — check out our guide here.

 Success!

-Now let’s navigate to the Users panel — we’ll add a sample user and assign them with the Admin
+Now let’s navigate to the Directory section — we’ll add a sample user and assign them the Admin

 role.